openshift-splat-team/release-devenv/README.md

   --run-step RUN_STEP   Run the specified step --run-workflow RUN_WORKFLOW
-                        Run the specified workflow --intialize           Initializes local directories to prepare for running artifacts
+                        Run the specified workflow --init                Initializes local directories to prepare for running artifacts
 ```

 When adding support for a new workflow, the process is somewhat trial and error to determine which variables need to be defined.